 PHI 335K • Environmental Ethics 3 Credits.

-An examination of the intersection of science, society, and technology as they pertain to issues in environmental ethics.
-The course moves from theory by considering science, society, and technology philosophically to application by concluding with a major research project on an applied issue in environmental ethics involving scientific data and technological choice.
+Examining of the intersection of science, society, and technology as they pertain to issues in environmental ethics.
+Moves from theory by considering science, society, and technology philosophically to application by concluding with a major research project on an applied issue in environmental ethics involving scientific data and technological choice.

 PHI 340K • Philosophy of Science 3 Credits.